 Indigenous Community-Based Researcher

-This credential provides opportunities for Indigenous people working in their home communities to learn about research work, and to be recognised for their skills in bilingual and inter-cultural facilitation of research.
+This credential provides opportunities for Indigenous people working in their home communities to learn about research work, and to be recognised for their skills in bilingual and inter-cultural research and research facilitation.
 Training occurs on the job while working closely with senior Indigenous advisors and CDU research staff.
 Participants will be supported to mobilise their own knowledge practices within the design, planning and carrying out of an on-ground research project.
-They will also learn about research ethics, collecting data (e.g. interviewing people, collecting samples), video and audio recording (e.g. iPad and audio) and sharing research outcomes (e.g. presentations at meetings).
+They will also learn about research ethics, collecting data (e.g. interviewing people, collecting samples), video and audio recording (e.g. iPad and audio) and producing and sharing research outputs (e.g. presentations at meetings).
 They will be recognised for their skills working on the ground and with various organisations to facilitate place-based, and ground up, research work.

 This credential is available to Indigenous community-based researchers working under the guidance of Elders or senior advisors and with CDU staff on a research project in the Northern Territory.
 It is a beginner level credential designed to recognise skills in cross-cultural facilitation and research within the recipients home community or region.

 - Attendance at a research induction meeting and identification of supervising Elder Indigenous authority